 Fig. 1– Somatic embryogenesis and plantlet formation in grape (Vitis vinifera L. cv.
 Thompson Seedless) from anther explant. a.
 Explant selection. b.
 Callus induction from anther. c.
 Maturation of embryo. d.
 Plant regeneration of embryo.
+In b. the calli response its derivated from pollen sac!!
+How many time or cultivated period, in days weeks or months?